 Luhmann also developed a couple of different types of notes to log information:

-At the end of each day, he’d review his fleeting and literature notes, decide which tidbits were worth keeping, and then translate them into permanent notes—the slips that he would “officially” file into his kasten.
+At the end of each day, Luhmann would review his fleeting and literature notes, decide which tidbits were worth keeping, and then translate them into permanent notes and file them into his kasten.

-Using Zettelkasten for less chaos and more connections
+Using Zettelkasten to manage chaos and make connections

-Sounds simple enough and maybe not all that magical, right?
-But the real power of the Zettelkasten method comes from its ability to form connections between seemingly discordant pieces of information—to go beyond committing random factoids and details to memory to see the whole picture.
+Sounds simple enough, right?
+But the real power of the Zettelkasten method comes from its ability to form connections between seemingly discordant pieces of information – to go beyond committing random factoids and details to memory to see the whole picture.

 Luhmann did that with a numbering system.
 He didn’t attempt to categorize and file notes based on topic (doing so would limit his understanding to a set discipline, after all) and instead assigned each card a fixed number.

-So how exactly does the Zettelkasten method work in today’s digital age?
-The basic principles still hold true even if you aren’t using pen and paper.
-Here’s a quick and simple overview of how to apply the Zettelkasten method for your own (or your team’s) knowledge management.
+So how exactly does the Zettelkasten method work in the 21st century?
+The basic principles still hold true, even if you aren’t using pen and paper.
+Here’s a quick and simple overview of how to apply the Zettelkasten method for your own knowledge management system.

 1. Choose your method